Fragility Measures For Typical Cases: Abstract

 \section{Abstract}

 The fragility index is a clinically motivated metric designed to supplement the $p$ value during hypothesis testing.
-The measure relies on two pillars: selecting cases to have their outcome modified and modifying the outcomes.
-The measure is interesting but the case selection suffers from a drawback which can hamper its interpretation.
+The measure relies on two pillars: selecting individuals or units to have their outcome modified and modifying the outcomes.
+The measure is interesting, but the unit selection suffers from a drawback which can hamper its interpretation.
 This work presents the drawback and a method, the stochastic generalized fragility indices, designed to remedy it.
-Two examples concerning electoral outcomes and the causal effect of smoking cessation illustrate the method.
+Two examples of the causal effect of smoking cessation and electoral outcomes illustrate the method and contribute to the scientific investigation.